zhangzhongnan928/-Crypto-Meme-Coin-Generator-Tapp/README.md

 Objective

 Create a Tapp that allows users to transform their tweets into actual meme coins through community engagement.
+It is Twitter promotion (enough loving >> minting) + Pump.fun (enough buying >> listing).
 This process involves:

 	•	User A posting a tweet with a Tlink.
 	•	The Tlink renders a TokenScript card in the tweet, visually linked to the tweet content.